pedromlsreis/paranormal_distributions/README.md

 # Paranormal Distributions

-Group Project for the Data Mining course of the MSc. in Data Science and Advanced Analytics @ NOVA IMS.
+Group Project for the Data Mining course of the MSc. in Data Science and Advanced Analytics @ NOVA IMS (2019-2020).

+## Table of Contents

+## Installation

+## Usage

-## Group N
+## Credits

-The group is composed by:
+Group N, composed by:
 - Kauser Al Rashid (M20190543)
 - Pedro Reis (M20180428)